Skip to main content

 Managing User and Group Access

-The Overlay Network Membership section allows you to control which users and groups are authorized to use this Internet Gateway Network.
+The Membership section allows you to control which users and groups are authorized to use this Internet Gateway Network.

-By assigning users or groups to the network, you define whose enrolled mobile endpoint devices are permitted to route internet traffic through the configured Internet Exit Gateway.
+By assigning users or groups to the network, you define which enrolled mobile endpoint devices are permitted to route internet traffic through the configured Internet Access Gateway.

 When a user or group is added: